LeptaLuma/spark-classification-algorithms/README.md

 # Spark Classification Algorithms (k-NN and Naive Bayes)

 This repository contains research-oriented implementations of two classification algorithms adapted for distributed processing with Apache Spark: a MapReduce-style k-Nearest Neighbors (k-NN) and a Naive Bayes classifier.
 Both algorithms are implemented in two flavors: a low-level RDD-based version that follows the MapReduce steps, and a Spark DataFrame-based version using higher-level Spark SQL operations.

-Key goals:

-- Reproduce MapReduce-style algorithms from academic papers.
-- Provide comparable RDD and DataFrame implementations to benchmark performance and memory use.
-- Keep implementations readable and easy to experiment with small- to medium-sized datasets.
+These implementations are based on 2 papers that are in the repository

 Contents